MystenLabs/kiosk-course/2-royalties/README.md

 }
 ```

-Here we see that the `TransferPolicy` rules are iterated and a respective `receipt` inside the `TransferRequest` is checked to verify that all rules were followed.

 Let's also see how a receipt is added to the `TransferRequest`:

+Pretty simple, the module that defines the `Rule` can also add a receipt to the `TransferRequest`.

 ```rust
 /// Adds a `Receipt` to the `TransferRequest`, unblocking the request and